DataDog/hiring-engineers/answers.md

 ````
 Additional notes:

-A flask App can be run by running the following commands as well:
+A flask App can be run by running the following commands as well.
+As explained earlier, the ddtrace-run command would have to be prefixed before the entry command.
+In the below case it will be ````ddtrace flask run````

 ````
 export FLASK_APP=flask_app.py